KauzClay/docs-tap/app-live-view/install-connector-as-a-service.hbs.md

       --values-file app-live-view-connector-values.yaml
     ```

-    Where `VERSION-NUMBER` is the version of the package listed earlier.
+    Where `VERSION-NUMBER` is the version of the package you retrieved earlier.
 For example, `1.10.0`.

     For example: